Pax Penguina: Plot

-Merton and his partner Grady (Michael Maize) visit Arkham Asylum to meet with Jonathan Crane (Charlie Tahan), who is still traumatized after suffering the effects of the fear toxin.
-Throughout time, Jonathan's mind created a "Boogeyman person" that has been haunting him.
+After bribing the warden, Merton and his partner Grady (Michael Maize) visit Jonathan Crane (Charlie Tahan) in Arkham Asylum.
+Crane is still suffering the effects of his father's fear toxin The Scarecrow (Gotham episode).
+Over time, Crane's mind has created a "Boogeyman Scarecrow persona" that now haunts him.
 Merton and Grady bribe the Warden (Damian Young) to release Jonathan, who leaves a drawing in the form of a scarecrow.
-They take him to his old home where his father left his experimental drugs.
-They force him to do more fear gas with the use of a scarecrow.
-The gang then uses the gas to do a bank heist, spraying the people with the gas in order to make the heist easier.
+They take him to his old home where he reveals the hidden fear toxins.
+The gang then uses the gas to do a bank heist, spraying people with the gas in order to make the heist easier.

-Investigating the heist, Gordon tells Bullock (Donal Logue) that the method is the same as Gerald Crane's and deduces that someone must have taken the formula from Jonathan.
+Investigating the heist, Gordon tells Bullock (Donal Logue) that the victims' faces were coated with a substance that caused them to experience their worse fears, which is the same method Gerald Crane used.
+He deduces that someone must have taken the formula from Jonathan.
 After interrogating the Warden, they go to Grady's apartment but are ambushed by him and Merton.
-Merton explains that they plan to send a message to Cobblepot regarding the licenses and they leave.
+Merton beat Gordan and Bullock and while they are laying on the floor, he explains their plan to send a message to Cobblepot regarding the licenses, and they leave.
 Meanwhile, Selina (Camren Bicondova) and Tabitha (Jessica Lucas) attack a group of thugs.
-When returning to their apartment, Zsasz shows up, claiming that they should go to Cobblepot's club inauguration to get their licenses and forget everything between them.
-Selina is interested but Tabitha refuses and tells her to pack so they can find a new place.
+When returning to their apartment, Zsasz shows up, claiming that they should go to Cobblepot's club inauguration to get their licenses.
+Selina is interested, but Tabitha refuses and tells her to pack so they can find a new place.

-Cobblepot gives a conference to inaugurate his new club, the Iceberg Lounge and shows the attendees Nygma's (Cory Michael Smith) frozen body as a hall exhibition.
-Gordon, using an advice from Bruce, visits him and taunts him that the gang does not fear him, prompting Cobblepot to set to catch the gang.
-The gang decides to attack the club's inauguration and have Jonathan make more toxins and then lock him in a closet with a scarecrow.
-He then begins to have a severe hallucination with the scarecrow, who seemingly comes to life.
-In the GCPD, Gordon is attacked by a group of cops that are loyal to Cobblepot's methods.
+Cobblepot throws a party to inaugurate his new club, the Iceberg Lounge and shows the attendees Nygma's (Cory Michael Smith) frozen body as a hall exhibition.
+Gordon, based on advice from Bruce, visits Cobblepot before the party and tells him that the gang does not fear him, prompting Cobblepot to set a trap to catch the gang.
+As the gang prepares to attack the club, they have Jonathan make more toxins and then lock him in a closet with a scarecrow.
+He begins to have severe hallucinations about the scarecrow who seemingly comes to life.
+In the GCPD, Gordon is attacked by a group of police who are loyal to Cobblepot.